scverse/scanpy_usage/170522_visualizing_one_million_cells/README.md

 scanpy one_m tsne
 scanpy one_m diffmap
 ```
 on the command line (the first command runs the preprocessing).
-This directly calls the API functions the arameters of which can be changed using the `-p` and `-q` options.
+This directly calls the API functions with the same name.
+See `scanpy --help` and `scanpy tsne --help` for information on how to change parameters.